Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Frequently Asked Questions

 What should I do if my builder won't allow a thorough pre-closing inspection?
-Based on advice from professional inspectors I've spoken with: if the builder's restrictions prevent access to the roof, attic, electrical panel, and prevent testing of plumbing and appliances, consider doing the inspection the day after closing instead of paying for a restricted pre-closing inspection that can only document surface finishes.
+Based on advice from professional inspectors: if the builder's restrictions prevent access to the roof, attic, electrical panel, and prevent testing of plumbing and appliances, consider doing the inspection the day after closing instead of paying for a restricted pre-closing inspection that can only document surface finishes.
 After closing you have full unrestricted access, and every finding becomes a warranty ticket.
 The downside is reduced leverage — you've already closed.
 The upside is a comprehensive inspection versus a superficial one.

 How do I submit warranty tickets effectively?
 Submit every warranty item in writing — not verbally, not through an app that doesn't preserve records.
 Email with read receipt or certified mail creates a paper trail.
 Document the date of submission, what was submitted, and all subsequent communications.
 Follow up in writing when promised repair dates are not met.
 Keep a log of every contact, date, and outcome.
-Persistence and documentation are the tools that get warranty tickets resolved before the clock expires.

 How long is a new construction warranty in Utah?
 Most Utah builder warranties cover labor and materials for one year, mechanical systems for two years, and structural defects for ten years — though exact terms vary by builder and contract.
 Know your specific warranty dates, calendar them, and do not wait until the last month to escalate unresolved tickets.